 It is similar to being on the first page of Google – you’re more likely to be noticed.
-With more than 2,5 million apps in the Google Play Store and 2,45 million apps in the App Store, it’s not that easy to stand out.
+With millions of apps across the app stores, it is not easy to stand out.
 You’ve already done the hard part – you’ve developed an app.
 Now you have to let people know it exists and help them find you.

-1. Do the Research
+Do Your Research

 Research your target market before launching the app.
-Understand your audience, their needs, and behavior.
+Understand your audience, their needs, and their behavior.
 Don’t try to target everybody – your app will fulfill the specific needs of your users.
 If you’ve just published a game, research similar games, and their players.

-Language – What language are your users speaking?
+- Language – What language are your users speaking?

-User – Why did he download the app?
+- User – Why did he download the app?
 Define the demographics, psychographics, habits, lifestyle of your (potential) users.

-Social proof – How would a user describe the app to a friend or family member?
+- Social proof – How would a user describe the app to a friend or family member?

-Competitors – What is your app advantage in comparison to the competitors?
+- Competitors – What is your app advantage in comparison to the competitors?

-Keywords – What keywords are my competitors using – how easy/difficult is ranking on those keywords?
+- Keywords – What keywords are my competitors using – how easy/difficult is ranking on those keywords?

-2. Choose the right App Name
+Choose the Right App Name

 App Name isn’t just about branding – it is an important part of ASO.
 According to TUNE (Mobile App Analytics Platform), apps that included relevant keywords in the title, on average ranked 10,3% higher than apps without a title keyword.

-For the App Store, titles get truncated after the 23rd character (including spaces), and in the Google Play, you can fit a bit more characters.
-To be exact, in the Google Play store the title of your app will be truncated after 30th character.
+For the App Store, titles get truncated after the 23rd character (including spaces), and in Google Play, you can fit a bit more characters.
+To be exact, in the Google Play store the title of your app will be truncated after the 30th character.

-3. Optimize the keywords
+Optimize the Keywords

 App Store Keywords

 For a new app, it will be very difficult to hit the top of the charts for often used keywords.
 If you’re starting, use long-tailed keywords that are more specific, but fewer apps are competing for them.
 It means you’ll be able to rank faster and with more ease.

-4. Intrigue your users with App Description
+Intrigue Your Users with App Description

-Beside mentioning a few keywords, the description of your app should be aimed at your user base, not at the search engine.
+Besides mentioning a few keywords, the description of your app should be aimed at your user base, not at the search engine.
 It should intrigue the user to download the app and describe what your app does.
 The description should be short and easy to understand.

 Think of the apps’ description as a living document, as you update the app, you should update the app description.

-It is not enough just to design and implement an app icon, try testing multiple alternatives to see which icon drives conversion rates.
-Optimized App Icon has the potential to boost conversion rates by up to 30%.
+It is not enough just to design and implement an app icon.
+Before you even launch your game, try testing multiple alternatives to see which icon drives conversion rates.
+An optimized app icon has the potential to boost conversion rates by up to 30%.
 But have in mind that different stores will require different strategies.